Theology of Ordination

 May God bless you as you prayerfully utilize this important resource.

-January 2014: Papers presented at TOSC This section currently contains eighteen documents, with ten more to be posted in the first week of February.
+June 2014: Papers presented at TOSC This section contains two devotionals (with one associated video), three position papers, and three way-forward papers.
 About the Theology of Ordination Study Committee (TOSC) Learn about the committee responsible for providing these online resources.
 Official Denominational Proceedings Official General Conference proceedings from GC study commissions, GC Sessions, and GC committees.
 Resources In this section you will find helpful resources pertinent to ordination including timelines, bibliographies and FAQ.
 Links On this page are links to denominational websites with important resources on issues relating to ordination